Located in Southern Utah, just 3 hours North of Las Vegas, lies one of the most prolific canyons in the North America—Zion National Park.

 If you are coming from afar, we recommend you fly into Las Vegas as the least expensive option.
 Either drive yourself or connect with our guides at a hotel located on the Las Vegas Strip and let us do the planning.

-Zion offers a range of temperatures and necessities based on the season you visit so make sure you dress in layers.
+Zion National Park has a range of temperatures based on the season so make sure you dress in layers.
 And with over 300 sunny days per year don’t forget the sunscreen!
 Due to the warm temperatures and dramatic elevation gains, you’ll want to bring plenty of water to ensure you stay hydrated throughout your trip.
 (View packing list here)

 Where to stay